Washiki/rainbow-fart.vim/README.md

 ```
 >Note: if you've already got your statusline setup, add this where you'd want it to show up.

+Use your favourite plugin manager to load this into vim.
+(I use vim-plug, though all should work withotu any problem.)

 And we're all set to go!

 ## Usage